agile8118/react-infinite-scrolling/README.md

 > npm run dev

 This command will start both the nodejs server and the React server in one terminal tab.

+You can view the final solutin in [this](https://github.com/agile8118/react-infinite-scrolling-final-solution) repository.